Skip to main content

 Blood Flow Protocol Overview

-Updated over 2 weeks ago
+Updated over a week ago

-The Maximus Blood Flow Protocol provides personalized prescription treatment to support healthy blood flow and sexual function.
-It uses clinically established medications such as tadalafil, sildenafil, or vardenafil, selected and dosed by your clinician based on your health history, goals, and symptoms.
+This protocol uses clinically established medications such as tadalafil, sildenafil, or vardenafil, selected and dosed by your clinician based on your health history, symptoms, and treatment goals.

 What the Protocol Is

-• Customized formulations when clinically appropriate
+• Customized formulations, when clinically appropriate

 How It Works (High Level)